 Possibilities and capabilities shall be expressed with the verbal form can and no other terms.

 Use the Easy Approach to Requirements Syntax (EARS) to formulate requirements.
-A recommended reading list to get familiar with this approach is [MWHN09], [MW10], and [MWGU16].
-Please also have a look at the EARS quick reference sheet [Uus12].
-The sentence types are:
+A recommended reading list to get familiar with this approach is [MWHN09], [MW10], [MWGU16], and Alisair Mavin’s web site.
+The patterns are:

 The <system name> shall <system response>.

-When <optional preconditions> <trigger>, the <system name> shall <system response>.
+When <trigger>, the <system name> shall <system response>.

-While <in state>, the <system name> shall <system response>.
+While <pre-condition>, the <system name> shall <system response>.

-If <optional preconditions> <trigger>, then the <system name> shall <system response>.
+If <trigger>, then the <system name> shall <system response>.

-Where <feature>, the <system name> shall <system response>.
+Where <feature is included>, the <system name> shall <system response>.

 5.1.4.
 Wording Restrictions¶